 Due to how they are applied, these fillings can take longer to install because they are placed in layers that must harden before another layer is applied.

-	Once all the layers have been dried, your dentist will buffer any rough patches for a smooth look and feel.
+Once all the layers have been dried, your dentist will buffer rough patches for a smooth look and feel.

 How the Procedure Works

-	Composite fillings are usually the most popular option and will be right for you if you can afford them and want a natural look.
+Composite fillings are usually the most popular option and will be right if you can afford them and want a natural look.
 First, the area around the affected tooth will be numbed to not to feel any pain.
 Once numbed, your dentist will complete the following:

 - Removal of all the decay and reshaping of the cavity

 - Acid etching is applied to prepare the tooth’s enamel to insert an adhesive.